mParticle/docs/src/pages/integrations/google-ads/audience/index.md

 | countryCode | $Country | 2-letter country code. |
 | zipCode | $Zip | Zip code. |

+## Deleting an Audience

+mParticle doesn't delete the downstream audience when you delete an audience in mParticle.

 ## Data Processing Notes

 * mParticle names User Lists in Google Ads based on the External Name of the audience and the identity type.
 For example, if you connect an audience named `Remarketing` to Ads and check all three identity types, mParticle will create four audiences called `Remarketing (Email)`, `Remarketing (Phone)`, `Remarketing (IDFA)`, and `Remarketing (AAID)`.